zachgordon25/gitmd/README.md

 1. in terminal, `git add README.md`, `git commit -m 'first commit'`

-1. We now have a local git repo, we have to create a repo on Github and connect it.
-Navigate to Github and log in if you're not logged in already.
+1. We now have a local git repo, we have to create a repo on GitHub and connect it.
+Navigate to GitHub and log in if you're not logged in already.

-1. Create a new Github repo.
+1. Create a new GitHub repo.
 Let's give it the name `another_project` (note that this is the same as our local file, but it does not have to be for it to work).

 1. **Do not** initialize a README (we already made it on our own in our local repo).